Skip to main content

 These are some of the slogans and rallying cries of the Enlightenment, the eighteenth-century set of interlocking European movements that founded our modern conceptions of science, religion, ethics, politics and aesthetics.
 Its protagonists include Voltaire, Rousseau and Diderot in France, Locke in England and Adam Smith and Hume in Scotland, Lessing and Kant in Germany, Karamzin and Radischev in Russia.
 In their individual writings and in collective enterprises like the Encyclopédie, these thinkers interrogated and challenged the bases of human knowledge and the grounds for religious faith.
 They formulated notions of human rights and of scientific method, and they launched debates about religious tolerance and the separation of Church and State.
 Enlightenment thinkers also placed concepts of the human body and definitions of sensibility at the centre of their writings on ethics and aesthetics.
 Students taking this pathway will engage with the philosophical, scientific and socio-economic innovations of the Enlightenment which continue to resonate today.

-This is a Faculty-wide comparative option, and students usually take Special Subject Enlightenment Debates in Michaelmas Term and then either Writing the Enlightenment or Art of the Enlightenment: Image, Text, Object in Hilary Term: they write a dissertation in Trinity Term.
+This is a Faculty-wide comparative option, and students usually take Special Subject Enlightenment Debates in Michaelmas Term and then Writing the Enlightenment in Hilary Term: they write a dissertation in Trinity Term.
+You will need to apply for the MSt or MPhil in Modern Languages and if you are offered a place, select your special subjects accordingly.
 Students are expected to have fluent reading knowledge of one European language as well as English but not more than the minimum two languages, and all texts will also be available in translation.
 As in all Modern Languages MSt courses, all students also take a methodological option.
-The convenor for all three Enlightenment options is currently Professor Caroline Warman.
+The convenor for the Enlightenment options is currently Professor Kate Tunstall.

 Faculty members participating may include: